-The key factor in our success is our unrivalled reputation for quality.
-This Report demonstrates how we maintain quality in our audit work.
-It describes our policies, systems and processes for ensuring quality, the actions we have taken to develop our people, leverage new tools and technologies, and monitor audit quality.
+We are working towards a future that is human-led and tech-powered and will continue to upskill our people and invest in technology that enhances quality through simplification, standardisation, specialisation and automation.
+This Transparency Report describes our policies, systems and processes for ensuring quality, the actions we have taken to develop our people, leverage new tools and technologies, monitor audit quality and the way we foster a culture of quality at every level of the firm.